 Ozone

-The noble gases as the name itself were suggested that noble gases have a property of existing in gaseous form even at room temperature and it is present in its monoatomic form.
+The noble gases as the name suggests that noble gases have the property of existing in gaseous form even at room temperature and it is present in its monoatomic form.
 That is He, Ne, Ar, Kr, Rn, etc. are all gases and given the name pure gases.
-Water is a compound that can exist in the vapor form that is the gaseous former only at a particular temperature and pressure.
+Water is a compound that can exist in the vapour form that is the gaseous former only at a particular temperature and pressure.
 Water is a compound that is in liquid form at room temperature and ordinary pressure.
-The gaseous form of water at a particular temperature and pressure is called water vapor.
+The gaseous form of water at a particular temperature and pressure is called water vapour.

 Related Topics, |